Saurabh-html/College-Web-Appllication/README.md

 # E-Learning Application

-This repository is part of the Intel Unnati Industrial Training Program 2024.
-It aims to create an accessible and unified platform offering a wide range of educational resources and services for students, teachers, and the general public.
+This repository is part of my project where i have created a web based college application, where all the colleges within the university can visit it.
+It is designed such that one can access the subjects interested from the other department.
+Also here students can post their research publications.
+The regular event updates will be displayed.
+Regular syllabus alongwith library equipments are also employed into it.

 ## Table of Contents
 - [Introduction](#introduction)